mark-hahn/bace/README.md

 # BACE

-A web-based ACE editor and bash with a minimal interface to your server.
+A web-based ACE editor controlled by server-side scripts.

 The bace github project can be found [here](https://github.com/mark-hahn/bace/).